Ways to ignore files locally without editing .gitignore

 - Git 2.x or later

-Check your version:
+Check version:

 git --version

-Method 1: .git/info/exclude (for a single repository)
+Method 1: .git/info/exclude (For a single repository)

-How to use it
+How to use

-# Open in editor
+# Open with editor

 vim .git/info/exclude